ethanlabs101/frlegends-skeleton-key/docs/linux-installation/linux-installation.md

 # 3. Verify the Requirements

-Before downloading Skeleton Key, verify that the required tools are available.
+Before downloading Skeleton Key, verify that Git is available.

 ## 3.1 Check Git